valkey-io/valkey-perf-benchmark/README.md

 # Without --valkey-path a directory named valkey_<commit> is cloned and later removed

+# Use a custom valkey-benchmark executable
+python benchmark.py --valkey-benchmark-path /path/to/custom/valkey-benchmark

 # Use a pre-running Valkey Server
 python benchmark.py --valkey-path /path/to/valkey --use-running-server